pammacdotnet/TypstPaper/paper.typ

   caption: [Typst code for the Lagrangian of the Standard Model.], ) <fig:sm>

+#[
+#let left = ```tex \left```
+#let right = ```tex \right```
 Typst offers robust support for mathematical expressions, providing a syntax that is both intuitive and powerful.
 To enter math mode, it is only necessary to enclose mathematical expressions within dollar signs (`$...$`).
 For display-style equations, spaces or newlines can be added between the dollar signs and the content.
 Typst's math mode supports a wide range of symbols and functions, including Greek letters, operators, and more.
 Subscripts and superscripts are handled using the underscore (`_`) and caret (`^`) symbols, respectively.
 For example, `$x^2$` renders as $x^2$, and `$a_b$` renders as $a_b$.
-Additionally, Typst automatically scales delimiters like parentheses and brackets to fit their content, similar to LaTeX's `\left` and `\right` commands.
+Additionally, Typst automatically scales delimiters like parentheses and brackets to fit their content, similar to LaTeX's #left and #right commands.
 This ensures that complex expressions are rendered clearly and accurately.
 For instance, the Typst math code in @fig:sm allows the typesetting of the Lagrangian of the Standard Model of Physics (@fig:rsm).
+]

 #figure(